AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 ## Localized Site Structure Support {#localized-site-structure}

-The Email Experience Fragment Component is adaptive to localized content structures and renders the proper experience fragment based on the localization of the content.
-To do this, the experience fragment must meet the following conditions.
+The Email Experience Fragment Component is adaptive to localized content structures and renders the proper Experience Fragment based on the localization of the content.
+To do this, the Experience Fragment must meet the following conditions.

 * The Email Experience Fragment Component is added to a [page template.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/features/templates.html)
 * That template is used to create a new content page that is part of a localized structure below `/content/<site>`.
-* The experience fragment referenced on a content page is part of a localized experience fragment structure below `/content/experience-fragments` that follows the same patterns as the site below `/content/<site>` including using the same component names.
+* The Experience Fragment referenced on a content page is part of a localized Experience Fragment structure below `/content/experience-fragments` that follows the same patterns as the site below `/content/<site>` including using the same component names.

 In this case, the fragment with the same localization ([language, blueprint, or live copy](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/reusing-content/msm-and-translation.html)) as the current page will be rendered as part of the template.

 This behavior is limited to Email Experience Fragment Components added to templates.
-Experience Fragment Components added to individual content pages will render the exact experience fragment renditions configured within the component.
+Experience Fragment Components added to individual content pages will render the exact Experience Fragment renditions configured within the component.

-* For an example of how the localization features of the Experience Fragment Component works, see [the section below](#example).
+* For an example of how the localization features of the Experience Fragment Component work, see [the section below](#example).
 * For an example of how the localization features of the Core Components work together, see the [Localization Features of the Core Components page](/help/get-started/localization.md).

 ### Example {#example}